L3gacy08/Class-7.5-SEIR-1/week5/README.md

 # Final note
 The lab worked from start to finish.
-Terraform created the resources, I verified them in GCP, then Terraform destroyed them and I verified they were removed.
+Terraform created the resources, I checked them in gcp, then Terraform destroy, destroy the resources and I checked, if they were removed.